aiml-au/.github/profile/README.md

 ## Need access to a private AIML repo?

-Please email <admins@aiml.team> and provide details of your organization, existing GitHub account, and the repo that you with to access (please CC your supervisor).
+Please email "admins (at) aiml (dot) team" and provide details of your organization, existing GitHub account, and the repo that you wish to access (please CC your supervisor).